 There were two versions of the Deluxe Big Muff Pi.
 The first version, labeled EH-3053 on the schematics and PCB, had a “Blend On/Off” switch allowing you to bypass the Soul Preacher portion of the circuit.
 With this switch off, it was essentially a ’77 Big Muff Pi, but using a +/-5V bipolar circuit rather than a standard 9V, with parts changed to match.
 The second version, labeled EH-3054, replaced the Blend switch with a Parallel/Series switch allowing you to either use the two circuits in blend mode (like the previous version) or with the Soul Preacher going into the Big Muff.

-The Soul Preacher portion of the circuit was also different between the two versions, with the “Blend On/Off” (3053) version using a near-direct copy of the actual Soul Preacher with discrete transistors, and the “Parallel/Series” (3054) version being a functionally-similar redesign using the CA3080 chip.
+The Soul Preacher portion of the circuit was also different between the two versions, with the “Blend On/Off” (3053) version using a near-direct copy of the actual Soul Preacher with discrete transistors, and the “Parallel/Series” (3054) version adapting the redesigned Soul Preacher that use sthe CA3080 chip.
 The first version is widely considered to be the better of the two.
-The CA3080 variant of the Soul Preacher was never released on its own and was only used as a sub-part of the 3054 circuit.